Agusd17/jobsity-challenge/README.md

 - adding NgRx to better handle the calendar data in a more reactive way
 - optimizing the design for mobile screens
 - creating an error handling strategy to give visual feedback to the user about what's going on behind the scenes with the reminders
+- replacing the ReminderFormComponent html structure with an actual Form (I personally like using reactive forms in general), and adding some validators to the text and city fields

 ...and many more things